-The implementation of the specific proposals would take a staged approach over six years.
-There would be three broad streams of work.
+The implementation of the specific proposals would take a staged approach.
+The focus of the proposals is on the work to be undertaken over the coming triennium (2024 to 2027) There would be three broad streams of work.
 These would be: